Perhaps the most important benefit of polyphase AC power over single-phase is the design and operation of AC motors.

 Have you ever seen a row of blinking light bulbs such as the kind used in Christmas decorations?
 Some strings appear to “move” in a definite direction as the bulbs alternately glow and darken in sequence.
 Other strings just blink on and off with no apparent motion.
 What makes the difference between the two types of bulb strings?

 Answer: phase shift!

 Examine a string of lights where every other bulb is lit at any given time as in (Figure below)

-Now let’s examine a string of lights where there are three sets of bulbs to be sequenced instead of just two, and these three sets are equally out of phase with each other in Figure below.
+Now let’s examine a string of lights where there are three sets of bulbs to be sequenced instead of just two, and these three sets are equally out of phase with each other in the figure below.

-Now imagine this blinking string of bulbs arranged into a circle as in Figure below.
+Now imagine this blinking string of bulbs arranged into a circle as in the figure below.

 Circular arrangement; bulbs appear to rotate clockwise.